 Although some basic knowledge of Bayesian inference is an advantage, this is not a prerequisite.
 In the course we use JAGS in combination with R or Matlab (the choice is yours), and therefore some basic knowledge of either R or Matlab is also an advantage.

 Participation requires that you bring your own laptop.
 Please make sure to have JAGS and R/Matlab installed and running on your laptop before the first day.
 You can find information on how to install JAGS here.

 Theory and Practice of Bayesian Hypothesis Testing: A JASP Workshop

-Our workshop Theory and Practice of Bayesian Hypothesis Testing: A JASP Workshop takes place the week before.
-Sign up for both workshops now and receive a 100€ discount on the registration fee!
+Our workshop Theory and Practice of Bayesian Hypothesis Testing: A JASP Workshop takes place in Amsterdam and online.
+You can still sign up for this workshop!

 Call For Posters

 Participants are invited to present a poster introducing their research topic.
 The poster sessions will be held on Monday (July 10) between 17.00-18.00 at the workshop venue.
 If you would like to participate in the poster session, you can indicate this during registration.

 We offer a special discount for students and award a certificate of participation indicating the total number of hours spent on the workshop.
 Students may inquire with their institution about earning equivalent European Credits (ECs) towards their degree.
 Participation in this workshop is worth 3 ECs (84 h).
 In order to be eligible for these ECs, students should prepare for the workshop by reading the following background literature: